jasondsmith72/skynet/README.md

 - **Self-Healing System**: Automatic detection and repair of system issues
 - **Universal Compatibility**: Run applications from any platform (Windows, Linux, macOS, iOS, Android)

+**New: [ClarityOS Core Implementation](src/clarityos/)** - We've started development on the core components of ClarityOS, including the message bus, agent manager, resource allocation agent, and user intent processing.
+Check out the implementation in the `src/clarityos/` directory.

 [Learn more about ClarityOS](docs/concepts/ai-driven-os.md)
 [Learn more about Self-Healing](docs/concepts/self-healing-system.md)
 [Learn more about Universal Compatibility](docs/concepts/universal-compatibility.md)